postmanlabs/labs-docs/v6/postman/design_and_develop_apis/view_and_analyze_reports.md

 #### Empty workspaces

-This view displays a list of all empty workspaces within a team.
+Displays a list of all empty workspaces within a team.
+Postman considers a workspace that has no collections created in it as an empty workspace.

 #### Active workspaces

-This view displays a list of all active workspaces within a team.
+Displays a list of all active workspaces within a team.
 Personal workspaces are excluded from this list.
-Postman considers workspaces that have at least one revision as active.
+Postman considers a workspace that has at least one revision made during a certain period as active.

 ### Understanding API-level metrics